Lucius Quinctius Cincinnatus: Life

-Possibly, he returned as dictator in 439 BC to defend Rome against the conspiracy the prefect L. Minucius Augurinus alleged Spurius Maelius was plotting against the Republic.
-When Spurius Maelius ignored his summons, he was killed by Cincinnatus's master of horse and any plot collapsed.
+Cincinnatus may have returned to serve as dictator in 439 BC to defend Rome against the conspiracy the prefect L. Minucius Augurinus alleged Spurius Maelius was plotting against the Republic.
+When Spurius Maelius ignored his summons, he was killed by Cincinnatus's master of horse (Gaius Servilius Ahala) and any plot collapsed.
 Cincinnatus presumably died sometime soon afterwards.

 Legend

-Son of Lucius Quintus Cincinnatus
+Son of Lucius Quinctius Cincinnatus

 In the traditional accounts of the story, Cincinnatus's son Caeso was an openly violent opponent of the attempts of the plebeians to enact the Terentilian Law, which sought to codify the Roman legal tradition and circumscribe the authority of the patrician consuls.
 Caeso would lead gangs to drive the Tribunes of the Plebs from the Forum, disrupting the procedures necessary to approve it.
 He was brought up on capital charges in 461 BC but released on a large bail.
 A plebeian named Marcus Volscius testified that his brother, while feeble from sickness, had been knocked down and injured by Caeso with such force that he later died.
 Rather than face his accusers in court, Caeso fled to the Etruscans.
 He was then condemned to death in absentia and his father subjected to a huge punitive fine, forcing him to sell most of his estates and to retire from public life to personally work a small farm (some accounts say Caeso was killed with Poplicola in the recovery of the Capitoline from Herdonius).
 Modern historians particularly reject the fine as a later invention inserted to explain the dictator's supposed poverty and heighten his virtues.
 Some reject the story in its entirety.